-The pilot course for the Artichoke’s first free School of Furniture is now complete, and it’s been incredibly rewarding for both the students, and us.
+The pilot course for Artichoke’s first free School of Furniture is now complete, and it’s been an incredibly rewarding experience for both the students and Artichoke.

-We set the school up to help inspire any children who either may be curious about craft (but have never experienced it first hand), or perhaps those who are not being fully engaged by the subjects covered in the standard school curriculum.
+We set the school up to help inspire anyone who has a curiosity about craft (but has never experienced it first hand), or those who are perhaps not being fully engaged by subjects covered in school.

-While we still have lots to learn about how to run courses for teenagers, we are thrilled that not only all our students left having achieved the course goal (to make the wooden puzzle below), but they also left inspired (and with all of their fingers!).
+We are thrilled that not only all our students left having achieved the course goal (to make the wooden puzzle below), but they also left feeling inspired (and with all of their fingers!).

-One student in particular is now exploring a career in furniture making following his time with us.
-For that alone we really couldn’t be prouder and we look forward to helping inspire him and others further over the years.
+One student in particular is now exploring a career in furniture making following his time at Artichoke.
+This alone, was an outcome to be proud of and we look forward to helping to inspire him and others further in the years to come.

-Special thanks must go to Artichoke makers Wilma and Inigo, and also to our production manager John, for their enthusiasm in taking up the challenge to set the course up and teach our first students.
-We’d also like to thank Axminster Tools for their enthusiasm and generosity in providing our students with great hand tools to use during the course.
-And last but not least, thanks have to go to Kai Holmes who teaches design technology at the Kings of Wessex Academy in Cheddar for providing such a great group of children to teach (and for also helping steer us through the minefield that is children’s education).
+Special thanks to Artichoke makers Wilma and Inigo, and to our production manager John, for their enthusiasm in setting up the course and for teaching our first students.
+We’d also like to thank Axminster Tools for their generosity in providing our students with great hand tools to use during the course.
+Last but not least, thanks have to go to Kai Holmes, design technology teacher at the Kings of Wessex Academy in Cheddar, for providing such a great group of students (and for helping steer us through the minefield that is children’s education).